Guides • Build Banking Apps

 Payload

-In the case of JWT, the payload will be the JSON payload of the API request.
+In the case of JWT, the payload will contain a JSON object with information about the consent.

 {